jacopok/jacopok.github.io/_pages/val_celia.md

 To organize sessions, we can use [this Telegram group](https://t.me/+if1NQY248y5lNzE0).
 It's not a requirement to be part of this group in order to play, it's just to make it easier

-## DM availability

-### Jacopo

-Typically, I'm free on Tuesday, Thursday and Friday through Sunday on evenings.

-I will be away:

-- From the 19th to the 24th of February
-- On the weekend of the 16th-17th of March
-- From the 23rd of March to the 1st of April